cmcquillan/quill.codes/content/posts/squeeze-extra-performance-with-string-create/index.md

 How can I make my C# code run faster
 ===

-When was the last time that a seemingly insignificant detail sparked a movement in your brain?
-As a programmer, I have a habit of seeing new code and hyper-focusing on the one tiny detail I have never seen before.
-At that point, the gears in my brain begin turning, and the machinery spins up in a way I might not have experienced in weeks.
-I love these moments.
+When was the last time that an insignificant detail sparked a movement in your brain?
+As a software engineer, I have a habit of focusing on the one tiny detail I have never seen before in a new block of code.
+At that point, the gears in my brain begin turning. **I love these moments**.
 The ones where the tiniest piece of trivia sends me down a rabbit-hole of discovery.

 What did that look like the last time it came to you?

 It recently happened to me as I was browsing Twitter.
-I came upon this exchange between David Fowler and Damian Edwards, discussing .NET
+I came upon this exchange between David Fowler and Damian Edwards, discussing the .NET `Span<T>` API.
+I have used the `Span<T>` API before, but I found something new and different in the tweets.

 {{< tweet 1318638349544873985 >}}

-It's a small thing, the **String.Create** method used in the screenshot was something I had not seen before.
-I had learned about **Span** as an API, but had not noticed the **Create** gem before.
-The machinery in my brain asked the question:
+It's a small thing, the **String.Create** method used above was the piece I had never seen before.
+The item that began my dive down the rabbit-hole. **String.Create** was a hidden gem, and I was determined to uncover its mysteries.
+I found myself asking the question:

-> "Why use this method for creating string over others?"
+> "Why use this method for creating strings over others?"

-This was my latest rabbit-hole, and it took me to a few interesting places that I would like to share with you.
-In this article we will delve into...
+I began the journey, and it took me to a few interesting places that I would like to share with you.
+In this article we will delve into a few topics...

-* What is **String.Create**?
-* How is it different from normally constructing a string?
+* What is **String.Create** and how is it different from other APIs?
-* What does it do better?
+* What does **String.Create** do better and how can it make my C# code faster?
-* How much faster is it **really**?
+* How much more performance can it **really** achieve?
-* What pitfalls should be avoided?
+* What pitfalls can and should be avoided?

 ### Definitions

-To make the article a little easier, I am going to refer to the various ways of creating strings in the following ways:
+To make the article a little easier, I am going to refer to a few .NET Core APIs in the following ways:

 * **Create** - Refers to using `String.Create()`.
 * **Concat** - Refers to using `String.Concat()` or the plus (`+`) operator.